Personal Injury Settlements: What Does It Mean to Settle a Case?

 No, you cannot.
 Settlement is similar to filing a lawsuit and the injured party generally only gets one opportunity to recover.
-Also most settlements offers will include a release of further liability against the party who caused the injury.
+Also, most settlements offers will include a release of further liability against the party who caused the injury.
 Thus, once a personal injury case has been officially settled it cannot be re-opened to seek a “better” award.

 (4) When can a case be settled?

 The short answer is that a personal injury case can be settled at any point in the course of the lawsuit – and even before a formal lawsuit has been filed with the court.
-If a lawsuit is filed, then the case can be settled before trial, during trial, during jury deliberations or even once a verdict has been returned.
-Thus, a personal injury case can be settled at any point of the litigation or trial.
+If a lawsuit is filed, then the case can be settled before trial, during the trial, during jury deliberations, or even once a verdict has been returned.
+Thus, a personal injury case can be settled at any point in the litigation or trial.
 Personal injury settlements merely need an agreement by both parties.

 (5) Do most personal injury cases end in a settlement?

-Yes most personal injury cases will end in a settlement.
+Yes, most personal injury cases will end in a settlement.
 The statistics vary, but the range is generally between 80-90% of all personal injury cases will settle before trial.